gorangalinec/zf-beginners-doctrine2/ch7/docs/readme.md

+### Still under construction

+   Chapter 7 is not done.
+Don't expect it to work yet.

 ### Setup

 1. Be sure Doctrine is installed (and specified in your **include_path**).
 This code works with Doctrine v 2.2 and the latest